CodeWithCJ/SparkyH1BDropBoxAlert/README.md

 # SparkyH1BDropBoxAlert

 ## Disclaimer
 My script only reads Telegram group and alerts if matching word is found.
 I am not associated with the telegram group used in this script.
-I just read the messages shared in the telegram.
-Sometimes it could alert false alarm.
+This script just downloads the messages shared in the telegram and alerts for availability.
+Sometimes it could send false alarm.
 So, have caution.

 ## Overview